| Site Type: Long Term/National Priorities List (NPL) |

 Current Site Status

 A time-critical removal action was initially conducted from late 2002 to 2003 to prevent the direct contact threat with the contaminated surface soils located in the "old landfill" area, and to reduce the infiltration of precipitation into the holding basin soils.
 In June 2003, EPA also negotiated an agreement with five potentially responsible parties including: U.S. Army, U.S. DOE, Whittaker Corporation, MONY LIfe Insurance Co., and Textron, Incorporated, for the performance of a Remedial Investigation/Feasibility Study (RI/FS), which includes the performance of an Engineering Evaluation and Cost Analysis (EE/CA).
 A lien has been recorded on the Starmet property at 2229 Main Street in Concord.
 The RI/FS was completed in October 2014 and a Proposed Plan for the final remedy for the site has been prepared for public comment (see below for a link to the Proposed Plan).
 The public comment period begins on November 13 and ends at midnight on December 15, 2014.

 In April 2004, the state reached an agreement with the Army to remove the more than 3800 drums of depleted uranium and other materials from within the facility.
-The state, under contract with a private contractor, began shipments of drums and other material to the Envirocare waste disposal facility in Clive, Utah began in September 2005.
+The state, under contract with a private contractor, began shipments of drums and other material to the Envirocare waste disposal facility in Clive, Utah in September 2005.
 The state removal work was completed in March 2007.

 A second time-critical removal action which consisted of removing hazardous and flammable material from within the facility was performed in 2008.
 This removal action resulted from a fire that occurred at the facility in June 2007.
 After the fire, the town of Concord, MA fire department requested assistance from EPA to address the flammable and hazardous materials within the facility that pose a risk of fire or explosion.